 - A stored DTC P0300.

-The plastic intake manifold fails to seal and creates a vacuum leak.
-General motors cites the intake manifold gaskets as the problem and now sells a redesigned part.
+The plastic intake manifold, fails to seal and creates a vacuum leak.
+General motors cites, the intake manifold gaskets as the problem and now sells a redesigned part.

-To correct this problem, replace the upper intake manifold gaskets with the teal green gasket material, P/N 89017589.
+To correct this problem, replace the upper intake manifold gaskets, with the teal green gasket material, P/N 89017589.

 NOTE: This gasket is also made by VICTOR # MS16340

-Checking Intake for Warpage
+Checking Intake Manifold For Warpage